sadia-10/Python/04_scope/readme.md

-# Python Scope Explained with Examples ✨
+# Scope Explained with Examples ✨

 ## Introduction 🚀
 In Python, **scope** refers to the region of a program where a particular variable or name is accessible.
 Understanding scope is crucial for avoiding bugs and ensuring your code behaves as expected.